inspec/inspec/docs/style.md

-# InSpec profile style guide
+# Chef InSpec profile style guide

-This is a set of recommended InSpec rules you should use when writing controls.
+This is a set of recommended Chef InSpec rules you should use when writing controls.

 # Control Files

 ## Place control files in `controls/` and end them with `.rb`

-Most syntax highlighters will render InSpec files correctly across a wide list of tools.
+Most syntax highlighters will render Chef InSpec files correctly across a wide list of tools.

 Avoid: